 Every ascent on climbfinder has difficulty points.
-This number indicates how much effort it takes to to reach the top of a climb.
-With the difficulty points, climbs can therefore easily be compared with each other.
-If you want to brag, it can now only be done in climbing points!
+This number indicates how much effort it takes to reach the top of a climb.
+With the difficulty points, climbs can therefore be easily compared with each other.
+If you want to brag, it can now only be done in difficulty points!

 Comparing climbs which each other is always a matter of discussion.
 Although almost nothing changes in the physical properties, the same ascent feels slightly different every time.
 Sometimes it's the wind, sometimes the shape of the day and almost always it's all in the head.
 For many cyclists, an ascent is as difficult as the last time he or she rode up.
 In addition to these subjective differences, a couple of crucial factors play a role in the difficulty of an ascent.
 The gradient, the length and the road surface are the most important factors.